google/turbinia/docs/user/debugging.md

 * Evidence ID: 79fa702fe21a476f8a560dab4fcdae23
 ```

+The above output shows that there were two requests recently executed, but
-The above command doesn't show anything about the Tasks associated with those
+doesn't show anything about the Tasks associated with those requests and now
-requests, but now that we have the request IDs we can use that to find more
+that we have the request IDs we can use that to find more info.
-info.  `turbinia-client status request <req id>` will get the details for the
+`turbinia-client status request <req id>` will get the details for the given
-given request ID and the associated Tasks that were generated to process the
+request ID and the associated Tasks that were generated to process the input
-input Evidence.
+Evidence.
 ```
 $ turbinia-client status request 63de1268000f97d85198949e3fdb8dk5